nilesh1402/RPCDefinitionToolkit/README.md

 __D6__ | "Change Crumbs" | 1 Clone | 9 | October 11th | Enhance _CHANGE RPC_ definitions based on their trails in FileMan data.
 Caching of Clone data will start early in the project.

 ![Gantt TK](Images/vam2TKGantt.png)

+  * Staging is based on __breath first__ (all 5500) and then __depth__ so that increasingly nuanced definitions enable incremental development of the _RPC Monitor_.
+Generally the Monitor will support new Interface Definition nuance within 2 to 4 weeks.
+    * Note that this differs from the initial plan of doing definition in three stages of 1850 RPCs each.
+  * Manual enhancement based on analysis that can't be automated will be captured in a distinct machine-readable definition in order to distinguish the re-generatable
+VistA-derived information from manual additions and overrides
+  * Initially artifacts will come from FOIA VistA and two VAM-1 Clones, 442 and 640.
+Later refreshed versions (2019 cuts) of the same clones and a clone of the IOC target VistA will be processed.
+    * expect refreshed 442 and 640 by end of VAM-2 Q1 (April 25th).
+Expect IOC Target Clone one month later?